 Welltower is the largest healthcare REIT currently trading on public markets.
 It has a market capitalization of over $34 billion and pays $3.48 in annual dividend payments.
 This firm owns hospitals and senior care properties in the United States, Britain, and Canada.
 It also owns post-acute care and outpatient facilities.
 Welltower has a diversified portfolio of holdings that make it an exceptionally well-suited financial vehicle for investors looking for exposure to the senior healthcare market.

 How To Find The Best Healthcare Stocks

-The healthcare sector is very broad.
+The healthcare sector is vast.
 However, large companies have a distinct advantage because they typically have diversified portfolios.
-On the other hand, small cap healthcare stocks may offer greater reward but investors must have the stomach to deal with the volatility.
-For example, if a drug fails to get FDA approval and the company doesn’t have other drugs in the pipeline it could severely damage the value of its share price.
+On the other hand, small-cap healthcare stocks may offer a greater reward, but investors must have the stomach to deal with the volatility.
+For example, if a drug fails to get FDA approval and the company doesn’t have other drugs in the pipeline, it could severely damage the value of its share price.

 It’s important to pay attention to politics, especially if you’re looking to invest in a healthcare benefits company.
 Also, take the time to visit the FDA.ORG, the website for the U.S. Food & Drug Administration.
-If your interest lies more in trading, you’ll want to pay attention to the FDA calendar, a good website to visit for that is biopharmcatalyst.com.
+Pay attention to the FDA calendar (biopharmcatalyst.com is an excellent resource).
 Keep in mind trading drug healthcare stocks around an upcoming event can be extremely volatile.